Christy Kinahan: Fugitive

 The addition to SDN List blocks any property of the designated persons within the United States financial system, and prohibits United States persons from business dealings with them.
 Violations of the sanctions, including assisting in their evasion, come with a maximum criminal penalty of twenty years imprisonment.

 On 12 April 2022, the United States Department of State announced the offering of rewards of up to $5 million USD under the Narcotics Rewards Program for information leading to the arrest and/or conviction of the Kinahan family members.
 The reward is offered jointly with the Garda Síochána, National Crime Agency, and Drug Enforcement Administration.

+Kinahan is believed to be hiding in Dubai, a claim supported by Google Maps reviews posted as recently as 2023 under the alias 'Christopher Vincent' which appear to show his reflection in attached photos.
+The nature of the stores and restaurants reviewed point towards a luxurious lifestyle within the UAE, as well as detailing trips to Egypt, Zimbabwe, and Hong Kong for unspecified business.